yhf8377/video-meta/README.md

 Movie editing on Apple devices is usually done by using AVFoundation classes such as AVAssetReader, AVAssetWriter, AVVideoCompoistion, etc. These classes classes provide powerful low-level controls over how you manipulate the movie, but for my simple purpose of adding chapter markers they are a little overkill.

-In [WWDC15 #506 - Editing Movies in AV Foundation], Tim Monroe showcased how to use the new [AVMutableMovie] and [AVMutableMovieTrack] classes to edit QuickTime movie files.
+In [WWDC15 #506 - Editing Movies in AV Foundation](https://developer.apple.com/videos/play/wwdc2015/506/), Tim Monroe showcased how to use the new [AVMutableMovie](https://developer.apple.com/documentation/avfoundation/avmutablemovie) and [AVMutableMovieTrack](https://developer.apple.com/documentation/avfoundation/avmutablemovietrack) classes to edit QuickTime movie files.
 Although 7 years have passed, I could found almost no example code using these “new” classes!

 I found this strange, given how easy it is to use these new classes.
 For example, with AVMutableMovieTrack, keeping sections of the movie is as simple as a call to its `insertTimeRange(_,of:,at:,copySampleData:) ` function.